Early Life and Education of Simone Biles: A Complete Timeline

 Courage to Soar: A Body in Motion, A Life in Balance

-In 2016, leading up to the Rio Games, Simone Biles appeared in a Tide commercial called "The Evolution of Power" alongside gymnasts Dominique Dawes and Nadia Comăneci.
+In 2016, in preparation for the Rio Games, Simone Biles appeared in a Tide commercial titled "The Evolution of Power" alongside fellow gymnasts Dominique Dawes and Nadia Comăneci.

-On July 10, 2016, Simone Biles was selected to represent the United States at the 2016 Rio Summer Olympics, along with Gabby Douglas, Laurie Hernandez, Madison Kocian, and Aly Raisman.
+On July 10, 2016, Simone Biles was officially named to the team that would represent the United States at the 2016 Rio Summer Olympics.
+She joined Gabby Douglas, Laurie Hernandez, Madison Kocian, and Aly Raisman.

 Courage to Soar: A Body in Motion, A Life in Balance